Italy's Leonardo in surprise U-turn on U.S. unit listing

-MILAN (Reuters) - Italy’s Leonardo shelved a listing of its U.S. electronics unit DRS in a surprise move that sent shares in the defence and aerospace firm down more than 10% on Wednesday.
+MILAN (Reuters) - Italy’s Leonardo shelved a listing of its U.S. electronics unit DRS in a surprise move that sent shares in the defence and aerospace firm down on Wednesday.

 Leonardo, which had hoped to use the proceeds from the initial public offering (IPO) to cut its debt pile and fund potential M&A, said adverse market conditions had prevented an adequate valuation of the unit.